 Danika grins, “Something sounds enticing, we might get into Buddha later.”

 In the morning, I’m downstairs, must have been something, nobody stirring but me.
-Sarah made good on her promise, Dani and I made good on Sarah, who shorted out a half dozen times.
+Sarah made good on her promise, I made good on Sarah, who shorted out a half dozen times.
 As I fell asleep I could still feel her buzzing.

 I start caffeine machines, Oceane floats down, scores three cups of tea and takes them on a tray upstairs.
 She must have been satisfied with her halves of the twins, or more likely, they can’t function sensibly.
 Oceane has unique sensual talents, and she’s a creamy dream.